-General quality requirements for doctoral dissertations
+General quality requirements of dissertations at Aalto University

 - A doctoral dissertation shall contain new scientific knowledge in the field it represents.
-In the field of art and design, the doctoral dissertation may also contain new methods of artistic creation or products or transactions, which fulfil high artistic demands.

 - A doctoral dissertation shall conform to the principles of responsible conduct of research and adhere to ethically sustainable principles.

 Forms of dissertations

 An approved doctoral dissertation may be:

 - Article-based doctoral dissertation

 - Other work which meets corresponding scientific criteria

 A publication consisting of separate publications or manuscripts shall meet the scientific criteria for a doctoral dissertation when evaluated as an entity.

 A monograph is a coherent writing based on the work of the doctoral candidate and written by the candidate.
 The monograph may contain references to previous works by the doctoral candidate on the same topic.
 The independent contribution of the candidate must be described.

 The doctoral dissertation describes the research problem, the research goals, the used methods and results, and presents a summary of the key findings.
 The summary shall assess the significance of the study for the discipline.